top of page

 Status: AB1033 (Regulating wakesurfing and providing a penalty) passed committee and heads to a floor vote.

-The Assembly Committee on Government Affairs held a hearing on AB1033, which restricts wake-enhanced boats to operate no closer than 300 feet from shore and allows operation near anchored boats (e.g., fishing boats) and boat launches with a 100-foot buffer.
-The bill lacks any depth requirements and offers no civil immunity for towns and municipalites that pass stricter local regulations.
+The Assembly Committee on Government Affairs held a hearing on AB1033 on Wednesday.
+The bill would exclude wake-enhanced boats from operating closer than 300 feet from shore, although it allows operation near anchored boats (e.g., fishing boats) and boat launches with a 100-foot buffer.
+The bill does not exclude boats from operating in shallow water and offers no civil immunity to towns and municipalities that pass stricter local regulations and ordinances.

-Rob Swearingen (R-Rhinelander) represents Vilas County and is chair of the Assembly Committee on Government Affairs.
-Below is a copy of an email he sent regarding AB1033.
-In his opinion...
+Rob Swearingen (R-Rhinelander) represents Vilas County and Oneida Counties (home to 991 named lakes).
+He is chair of the Assembly Committee on Government Affairs and supports AB1033.
+Below is a copy of an email he sent regarding the bill.

 "[AB1033] preserves local control.
 The bill establishes a state standard.
 If local communities want to be more strict, they can do so but are still subject to DNR review as it is now.